 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
-The proposed lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
-On termination of the proposed lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.
+The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
+Upon termination of the proposed lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.

-The proposed lease requires the lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
-The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.
-For all the reasons above, staff believes the issuance of this lease will not substantially interfere with Public Trust needs at this location, at this time, and for the foreseeable term of the proposed lease; is consistent with the Public Trust Doctrine; and is in the best interests of the State.
+The proposed lease requires the lessee to ensure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
+The lease also requires payment of annual rent to compensate the people of the State for the occupation of the public land involved.